mala-project/malaWeb/README.md

-# malaWeb
+# malaWeb BRANCH render

 Web app to visualize on-the-fly MALA predictions.

 ## Description

 malaWeb is a Plotly Dash based web application used for the visualization of 3D volumetric data.
 By inputting atom positions and cell information in ASE-accepted data formats, MALA can be run to make predictions on the volumetric data inside the given cell.
-It is currently made to be run on a local machine with its own MALA installation.
+This branch is used to test hosting capabilities on the free hosting service [render](https://render.com/).
+The free plan does not seem to allow compiling of external libraries like MALA, lammps, QE etc. Eventhough MALA can be installed via pip, lammps and QE can't (in a compatible way).
+It seems that without a dockerized MALA install with all it's dependencies, deploying MALA to render is not possible.
+For deploying via Docker, see: https://docs.render.com/deploy-an-image.

 Be aware that larger model predictions will take a lot of time.
 The default atom limit for predictions is 200.

 ## Installation

-Running a MALA inference requires a working installation of MALA and its dependencies (torch, LAMMPS, QuantumEspresso, ..), as well as model data.\
-See https://github.com/mala-project/mala/blob/develop/docs/source/install/installing\_mala.rst on how to install.\
+See [this](https://www.youtube.com/watch?v=XWJBJoV5yww) video for instructions on deploying to render.
-Some model data is currently included in this malaWeb repository, stored in "models"-folder and listed in "model\_list.json".
-It is recommended to install MALA in an anaconda virtual environment.

-After MALA is installed, just run the setup.py file to install malaWebs dependencies.

-* In directory with setup.py, run `pip install -e .`

 Make sure the installed version of the dash uploader component is the newest pre-release version 0.7.0 or newer, as this introduces new syntax. https://github.com/fohrloop/dash-uploader#-dash-uploader-070-pre-release-available

 Make sure the installed version of packaging is not higher than 21.
 For a version check, the dash uploader component uses an attribute "LegacyVersion" that has been deprecated in later versions.
 See this thread: https://github.com/pypa/packaging/issues/321

 ## Usage

-After installing dependencies, run `gunicorn app:server -w 4 -b [host-ip]:8051` Change 8051 to whatever port you want and exchange [host-ip] for the IP adress of the hosting server.
-Other devices on the same network can access malaWeb via that IP:port

 \
 In the File-Upload section, upload an ASE-readable file\
 (See: https://wiki.fysik.dtu.dk/ase/ase/io/io.html -> Table -> Formats with either R or RW capabilities).\